Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 Used books on Amazon

 If you've never bought used on Amazon, it's quite easy.
 I'll illustrate it on a computer but it's the same general process on mobile.
 First you find the book title that you want, and it will show you the prices for the new item.
 As an example, I'll pretend I want to buy Tales of a Fourth Grade Nothing by Judy Blume - the link will take you directly to the listing on Amazon, and at this point your screen should like like the one below.
 Then click on "...used from $...." under the paperback edition as shown below.

 They have the link in teeny-tiny writing so it's easy to miss if you don't know.
 Anyway, once you click on the bit that I've circled, you'll get a list of each of the pre-owned copies that are available for purchase, then you can pick the one you want and proceed as you normally would with Amazon checkout.

-I'll be frank though that this is not my favorite place for used books.
+I'll be frank that this is not my favorite place for used books.
 This is because the price plus shipping is often quite high.

-It looks like you're getting a good deal, but by the time you add the seller's shipping cost, it can cost a similar amount or even more than ordering it new.
-This is because Amazon charges relatively high fees for people to sell on their platform (compared to eBay for example), which means that Amazon sellers then wind up passing along those charges to you with higher shipping costs.
+Be careful to look not only at the price but also at the shipping cost, which will be clearly listed in the used book list.
+In some situations, by the time you add the seller's shipping cost, it can cost a similar amount or even more than ordering it new!
+This is because Amazon charges relatively high fees for people to sell on their platform (compared to AbeBooks or eBay for example), which means that Amazon sellers then wind up passing along those charges to you with higher shipping costs.